gavin1970/SwitchWinForms/README.md

 <!-- ABOUT THE PROJECT -->
 ## About SwitchWinForms

+Everything shown in the demo below is drawn by Graphic library from the Form's Paint Event, not a component.
+The form itself is invisible with everything drawn on it to give more rounded corners and flexibility.
+All code controlling this is within the SiwtchWinForms.dll code in this project.
+No dependencies outside of .NET Framework and Visual Studio itself.
 [![SwitchWinForms][product-screenshot]][switchwinforms-git-root]

 This is a library that hides the form, then draws everything you see on the screen.